dianalabgr/GTEx_microbiome_analysis/README.md

 In the folder "analysis":
-there are the scritps for replicating the results shown in the paper.
+there are the scripts for replicating the results shown in the paper.
 For replicating the results, there is no need to recreate the taxonomic and functional profiles as they are already provided in Zenodo along with the needed GTEx samples metadata file.
   1. number_reads_per_step (needed file from zenodo NumberReads_samples_logs.zip)
   2. alphaDiversity_and_core_microbiome
   3. ML_models_1vs27Tissues